patrickcping/pingone-go/docs/ManagementAPIsApplicationsApplicationsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDApplicationsAppIDPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateApplicationRequest struct via the builder pattern

 Name | Type | Description  | Notes